SlNPacifist/angular-infinite-scroller/README.md

 * `!loading & reached`: top boundary was reached.
 * `loading & reached`: only possible if configuration changes.
 If `buffer.topBoundaryTimeout` or `buffer.bottomBoundaryTimeout` changes to a bigger value it is possible that request for data is performed and old boundary becomes valid again.

+Scroller viewport height should be limited somehow or it will grow indefinitely.

 `scroller-item` is a directive that is repeated for every rendered item.
 It adds item data to scope: